HwWobbe/hello-world/README.md

 <hr>
 <h2> About me ...</h2>

 I use TiddlyWiki ... a LOT!
 I also use other Tools (that show what I do, how I do it and, hence, who I am).
-Currently ...

-* Dynalist
-* ...

 Transitions during a 40+ year career ...